Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ![](_media/run_client.png)

+**Create instances of DIO**

-create instances of Dio.
+Then create instances of Dio.
 This will allow you the user to use the function of the drivers

 ```python
 # declare instances of dio.
 One per io control